 Moderate Socialist voters are seen as an important factor in the second round of voting in the French general election on Sunday (19 March).

-Moderate Socialist voters are seen as an important factor in the second round of voting in the French general election on Sunday (19 March).
+Background: Moderate Socialist voters are seen as an important factor in the second round of voting in the French general election on Sunday (19 March).
 Political observers say they cannot predict how these moderates will react to the electoral pact the Socialists and Communists struck last Monday (13 March).
 This reciprocal agreement called for Socialist candidates to stand down wherever Communists were best placed to win after last Sunday's first-round voting.

 SYNOPSIS: Meanwhile, the campaigning goes on.
 Workers leaving the Renault car factory in Paris were the Socialists' target.

 Socialist leader Francois Mitterrand was there to rally support after the fragile one percent lead the Left gained in the first round.
 The confidence of the Left, buoyed by opinion polls before the first balloting, has been ebbing away.
 As Monsieur Mitterrand was seeking support here, his Number Two, Monsieur Gaston Defferre, was on the brink of stating in Marseilles that the Left had already lost next Sunday's balloting-and the chance of coming to power.